 In assessing whether a valuation allowance is required, significant weight is to be given to evidence that can be objectively verified.
 We have evaluated our DTAs each reporting period, including an assessment of our cumulative income or loss over the prior three-year period and future periods, to determine if a valuation allowance was required.
-A significant negative factor in our assessment was Cohu's three-year cumulative U.S. loss history at the end of various fiscal periods including 2013.
+A significant negative factor in our assessment was Cohu's three-year cumulative U.S. loss history at the end of various fiscal periods including 2014.

-As a result of our cumulative, three-year GAAP domestic pretax loss of approximately \$29.9 million at the end of 2013, and our loss in 2013, we were unable to conclude at December 28, 2013 that it was "more likely than not" that our U.S. DTAs would be realized.
-We will evaluate the realizability of our DTAs at the end of each quarterly reporting period in 2014 and should circumstances change it is possible the remaining valuation allowance, or a portion thereof, will be reversed in a future period.
+As a result of our cumulative, three-year U.S. GAAP pretax loss from continuing operations of approximately \$43.2 million at the end of 2014, and our U.S. loss in 2014, we were unable to conclude at December 27, 2014 that it was "more likely than not" that our U.S. DTAs would be realized.
+We will evaluate the realizability of our DTAs at the end of each quarterly reporting period in 2015 and should circumstances change it is possible the remaining valuation allowance, or a portion thereof, will be reversed in a future period.

-Our valuation allowance on our DTAs at December 28, 2013 and December 29, 2012 was approximately \$36.1 million and \$24.9 million, respectively.
+Our valuation allowance on our DTAs at December 27, 2014 and December 28, 2013 was approximately \$37.0 million and \$36.1 million, respectively.
 The remaining gross DTAs for which a valuation allowance was not recorded are realizable primarily through future reversals of existing taxable temporary differences.
 As the realization of DTAs is determined by tax jurisdiction, the significant deferred tax liabilities recorded as part of the 2008 acquisition of Rasco, a German corporation, and the fiscal 2013 acquisition of Ismeca, a Swiss Corporation, were not a source of taxable income in assessing the realization of our DTAs in the U.S.

-The reconciliation of income tax computed at the U.S. federal statutory tax rate to the provision (benefit) for income taxes is as follows:
+The reconciliation of income tax computed at the U.S. federal statutory tax rate to the provision (benefit) for income taxes for continuing operations is as follows: